Oil Filters Info Page

 | There is

-absolutely no reason to not use an OEM Honda oil filter.
+absolutely no reason to not use an OEM oil filter

-mean they are readily available at every Honda dealer and
+readily available at every Honda dealer and multiple

-multiple outlets online and even if they were at the full
+outlets online and even if they were at the full retail

-retail price of $20 (Which nobody actually pays) that is
+price of $20 (Which nobody actually pays) that is still

 filtration and the correct pressure bypass spring rate.
 The biggest problem with aftermarket oil filters is 2-fold.
 They may or may not be the correct spec to begin with, but equally as important any aftermarket supplier can change their specs on a whim.
 Not just where they are manufactured, but what parts they are built with and even how.
 Inferior products like cheap seals and o-rings or glued together cardboard end plates lead to failures in the filter you will likely never even know about.
 Reduced material or pleats in the material can lead to insufficient particle filtering...
 Here is the inside of an aftermarket FRAM filter that you can compare to the OEM Honda Filter below FRAM